To add an indicator, go to Results and click on Indicators.

 - Indicator Type describes how information will be calculated.

 - Disaggregations will add non-geographic disaggregations.
+These are optional and you can add as many as you need.

 - If you select 2 or more disaggregations, you can choose to disaggregate these in parallel or cross.
+See this page for details on those options.

 - The Reporting Level is the geographic disaggregation for indicator results.
+It is required.

 - All indicators must be defined with a single Reporting Level.